api3-ecosystem/ecosystem-markdown-articles/qrng-guide/index.md

 ```
 ## Compiling the Contract

 To compile the QrngRequester contract, we are going to use [Remix IDE](https://remix.ethereum.org/).
-It’s an online IDE that allows the developing, deploying, and administering of smart contracts for EVM-compatible blockchains.
+It’s an online IDE that allows the development, deploying, and administering of smart contracts for EVM-compatible blockchains.

 https://gist.github.com/vanshwassan/0b50c7b36b1e7ebed85549754578ed79#file-qrngrequester-sol

 The `QrngRequester` will have three main functions: `setRequestParameters()`, `makeRequestUint256()`, and `fulfillUint256()`.

 1. The `setRequestParameters()` takes in `airnode`, `endpointIdUint256`, `sponsorWallet` and sets these parameters.
-2. The `makeRequestUint256()` function calls the `airnodeRrp.makeFullRequest()` function of the `[AirnodeRrpV0.sol](https://docs.api3.org/reference/airnode/latest/concepts/#airnoderrpv0-sol)` protocol contract which adds the request to its storage and returns a `requestId`.
+2. The `makeRequestUint256()` function calls the `airnodeRrp.makeFullRequest()` function of the [`AirnodeRrpV0.sol`](https://docs.api3.org/reference/airnode/latest/concepts/#airnoderrpv0-sol) protocol contract which adds the request to its storage and returns a `requestId`.
 3. The targeted off-chain ANU Airnode gathers the request and performs a callback to the requester with the random number.

 ## Request Parameters